Frequently Asked Questions

 Milk, yogurt and cheese are among the top diet contributors of calcium, potassium and magnesium – a trio of minerals that have been shown to play an important role in maintaining blood pressure.

 Dairy foods have been effective in lowering blood pressure, specifically as part of the DASH (Dietary Approaches to Stop Hypertension) diet.
 The DASH diet is a research-based diet shown to lower blood pressure as effectively as some medications.
-It is based on the principle that including potassium, magnesium, calcium and fiber-rich foods in a balanced diet – rich in fruits, vegetables, and low-fat dairy foods – will help the body naturally lower blood pressure.
+It is based on the principle that including potassium, magnesium, calcium and fiber-rich foods in a balanced diet – rich in fruits, vegetables, whole grains and low-fat dairy foods – will help the body naturally lower blood pressure.
 The DASH diet is recommended by the US Department of Health and Human Services as well as the American Heart Association and the Dietary Guidelines for Americans.

 Should I be drinking chocolate milk as a refuel beverage?

 Milk is an effective exercise recovery drink due to its powerful nutrient package that supplies the nutrition the body needs after a workout.
-Milk has carbohydrates to help refuel the body; protein to help reduce muscle breakdown and stimulate growth; and fluid and electrolytes to aid in rehydration.
+Milk has carbohydrates to help refuel the body, protein to help reduce muscle breakdown and stimulate growth, and fluid and electrolytes to aid in rehydration.

 The National Academy of Sciences recommends American adults consume 1,000-1,300 mg of calcium per day, depending on age and gender.
-Eating three servings daily of milk, cheese or yogurt can help you meet these recommendations.
+Eating three daily servings of milk, cheese or yogurt can help you meet these recommendations.
 Teens and those over age 50 have higher calcium needs, thus eating four servings of dairy foods can help them meet these recommendations.
 To find out how much calcium you need — and how many Americans aren’t getting enough — see Calcium Fact Sheet from NIH Office of Dietary Supplements.

 More than just calcium, milk, yogurt and cheese also contain other essential nutrients needed for health and wellbeing.
 While a calcium supplement may help you meet your daily calcium needs, you likely miss out on these other important nutrients that dairy foods provide.
 Good nutrition depends on overall healthful eating and the Academy of Nutrition and Dietetics, National Institutes of Health and the American Academy of Pediatrics believe that individuals should attempt to meet their nutrient needs through food first.